getreu/tp-note/doc/source/tp-note--manual.md

   text editor, although any Unicode text editor will do (even Notepad >= Windows 10-update 1903). _Tp-Note_ it preconfigured to work with:

+  - [Mark Text](https://marktext.app/) — a simple and elegant Markdown editor focused on speed and usability.

   - [Typora — a Markdown editor, Markdown reader.](https://typora.io/)
     Make sure that you have at least version 0.9.89 installed, as this version contains a [bugfix](https://github.com/typora/typora-issues/issues/3348)